Skip to content

 FlagDescription

 --localRun against the local D1 database.
-Default when neither flag is provided.
+This is the default.

 --remoteRun against the Cloudflare-hosted D1 database.